agoutsmedt/ejhet_quanti_method/paper/gdoc.md

 reliable and consistent coverage for our period and has been widely used in the history of economics.
 As for full text, we relied on three providers.
-First, JSTOR's full-text collection offers high-quality scans of most leading economics journals.
+First, JSTOR's full-text collection offers high-quality scans of most leading economics journals [@jstorText2025].
 Second, we used Scopus to identify peer-reviewed economics journals not included in JSTOR and to compile a complementary list of articles; for these, we retrieved full texts first through the Elsevier Full-Text API, when available.
-Third, remaining full texts were obtained through the ISTEX project, which provides access to a substantial corpus of documents for researchers affiliated with French universities.[^5]
+Third, remaining full texts were obtained through the ISTEX project [@istexInfrastructure2025], which provides access to a substantial corpus of documents for researchers affiliated with French universities.[^5]

 The @fig-distribution shows the distribution of this corpus.
 It can be already noted that our corpus disproportionately represents Anglo-Saxon